 I told him we had tickets to leave on Sunday for a three-week trip to Newfoundland and Cape Breton Island and asked what we should do.
 He said to go ahead as planned.
 He was actually from the Maritimes and had just been there for a visit.
 He recommended a few places we should see.
-And then he told the nurse to make sure he called me on my cell phone.
+Then he asked the nurse to make sure he called me on my cell phone the next Wednesday morning.

 After making sure I was comfortable, a female technician I hadn't seen before used ultrasound to isolate the problem area and then called a radiologist to come in.

-The radiologist explained what he'd be doing—first freezing the area, and then inserting a needle into the mass to collect three or four tissue samples that could then be tested for cancer.
+The radiologist explained what he'd be doing—freezing the area before inserting a needle into the mass to collect three or four tissue samples that could then be tested for cancer.

-Yes, the freezing was a bit painful, but I wanted to laugh (but restrained myself) because he sounded so much like my dentist when he puts freezing in to work on a problem tooth.
+Yes, the freezing was a bit painful, but I wanted to laugh (but restrained myself) because he sounded exactly like my dentist when he puts freezing in to work on a problem tooth.
 I wondered if they'd had the same person train them.

 Life Goes On